Getting affiliate sales is not easy. But you can make it easier by using some tips and tricks.

 9. Add Coupon Codes & Free Trial To Your Blog Posts

 People love discounts.
 That’s why sites like RetailMeNot & Groupon make tons of money.

 But have you noticed that these sites are eating affiliates’ money?

 Yes, they are taking your money.

-To stop visitors from searching coupon codes, you should add discount link or coupon code besides affiliate link.
+To stop visitors from searching coupon codes, you should add coupon codes to your blog posts.

 You can also use “Free Trial” link with Affiliate links.
-It increases conversion rates.
+It increases affiliate conversion rates.

 Deep linking means creating a custom affiliate link for a particular page.

 When you are talking about a particular feature of a product, it’s good to send the visitors to the feature page rather than the home page.